-Academic librarians are exploring new roles in big data, and how they can emerge as campus leaders in helping faculty to acquire, store, retrieve, analyze, and preserve it.
-Big data is being used in interesting ways, but let’s avoid become victims of “solutionism.”
+Academic librarians are exploring new roles in big data and how they can emerge as campus leaders in helping faculty to acquire, store, retrieve, analyze, and preserve it.
+Big data is being used in interesting ways, but let’s avoid becoming victims of “solutionism.”

 Banking on big data

 Big-time decisions are already being based on the analysis of Big Data, even though there is insufficient evidence pointing to it as a reliable indicator of patterns upon which makers of critical decisions can depend.
 A good case study was offered in the article “Giving Viewers What They Want,” which provides insight into how Netflix decided to place a big bet on the show House of Cards as its first major move in the production of original content for its subscribers.
 While the big news is that the show quickly became the most streamed piece of content in the United States, the real story is about how Netflix picked up the series based on the analysis of massive data sets produced by its subscribers.
 Think Venn diagram, and the intersection of Kevin Spacey films, David Fincher projects, and a successful UK version of the program.
 For Netflix, the sweet spot spelled big hit.
 The power of Big Data, reflecting on Netflix’s infatuation with it, has most experts on the fence.
 One industry expert claimed, “It is a little hysterical to say that Big Data will win the day now and forever, but it is clear that having a very molecular understanding of user data is going to have a big impact on how things happen in television.”
 Other programming successes owe it all to years of industry experience and gut instinct.
 Perhaps it was just a lucky guess, a low access price, or the novelty of making all the episodes available right away, but Netflix believes Big Data made the difference.